Dreamyfox768/Programming-Projects/AI_chatbot/README.md

 ### User Flow

-- **User Interaction**: Users input questions or concerns related to mental health.
+- **User Interaction**: Users input anything and start the chat with chatbit.
 - **Guideline Check**: The system verifies queries against the guidelines file to ensure safety and relevance.
 - **Response Generation**: Ollama generates a helpful and empathetic response based on the user input.
 - **Query Rejection**: If a query is harmful or inappropriate, the bot politely refuses to answer and explains why.
 - **Mood Visualization**: Users can track mood trends over 10 days through the Streamlit dashboard.
+- **Cache Clearing**: Once user refreshes the website, all data will be deleted.